thegooddocsproject/website-hugo/content/en/glossaries/_index.md

 1. Agree on a common glossary format.
 1. See the format widely adopted.

-We aim to change this by breaking down technical barriers, raising awareness of solutions, and supporting widespread adoption of _sharable glossaries_.
+This project aims to change this by breaking down technical barriers, raising awareness of solutions, and supporting widespread adoption of _sharable glossaries_.

 ## Use cases